-In spite of the importance of the winch to the proper operation of the yacht, it is one of the most neglected items aboard.
+In spite of the importance of the winch to the proper operation of the yacht, it may be one of the most neglected items aboard.
 The average sailor seldom takes his winches apart for lubrication and maintenance.
-Don't be one of these average sailors.
-Take your winch apart at least twice a year and lubricate it in accordance with the manual that has been supplied to you.
+How often you take your winch apart and lubricate it in accordance with the manual that has been supplied, will depend on where you live and how you use your boat.
 And while you have it apart, check the mounting bolts; they should be tight and solid.
-If you find any sign of corrosion owing to galvanic action, renew the insulation material.
+If you find any sign of corrosion, owing to galvanic action, renew the insulation material.

-TAYANA 37s come with either Barlow or Lewmar winches.
-You will find diagrams and exploded views of both of these makes at ANNEX 1.
+Tayana 42s come with either Barlow, Barient or Lewmar winches.
+You will find diagrams and exploded views of both of these in the package of materials that came with the yacht.
+If your yacht does not have these owners pamphlets, check with another owner and make copies.

-7. Blocks
+6. Blocks

-The blocks which come with your yacht are very strong, well made with teak cheeks and roller bearings.
+Your yacht may have been delivered with original blocks made with teak cheeks and roller bearings.
 Under normal sailing conditions they will last five to ten years.
 Maintenance is easy.
 They should be washed with fresh water a couple of times a year and the teak should get essentially the same treatment as teak elsewhere on the yacht.
 The ferrous chloride that tends to develop on the 304 stainless steel should be cleaned off with soap and a plastic scrub pad.
 Nothing else is required.
+Most boats are equipped with more modern blocks, such as Harken, Lewmar, Ronstan or Schaefer, follow the maintenance directions provided with them.
+With any, keeping them clean and lubricated is key.